Amid irregularities, AP unable to declare winner in Iowa

 “The Associated Press calls a race when there is a clear indication of a winner.
 Because of a tight margin between former Mayor Pete Buttigieg and Sen. Bernie Sanders and the irregularities in this year’s caucus process, it is not possible to determine a winner at this point,” said Sally Buzbee, AP’s senior vice president and executive editor.

-The AP will continue to report and review the results from the Iowa Democratic Party as it completes its tabulation, as well as the results of any potential recanvass or recount.
+The AP will continue to monitor the race, as well as the results of any potential recanvass or recount.